What Does Child Support Cover in NJ?

 The end result of this is that a parent paying support is not required to provide additional funds for these activities and items on top of the child support he or she already pays.
 The converse to this is that the custodial parent may spend the child support as he or she sees fit.
 Unless the child's basic needs are not being met, the trial judge will often not second guess the custodial parents’ financial decisions.

-If you have questions about your child support, we can help you review your case and discuss your options.
-Call us today at (732) 529-6937 for an appointment.
+If you have questions about your child support, our Woodbridge Township family lawyers can help you review your case and discuss your options.
+Call us today at (732) 529-6937 or contact us online for an appointment.